Clemente-H/Niquel/integration-plan.md

 ## Current Status

-The project is now at an integration phase:
+The project is now at an advanced integration phase:

-- ✅ The **Frontend** is fully implemented with UI components and mock data
+- ✅ The **Frontend** is fully implemented with UI components and real data integration
 - ✅ The **Backend** API is fully implemented with authentication, CRUD operations, and business logic
-- 🔄 Integration between Frontend and Backend is in progress
+- ✅ Integration between Frontend and Backend is mostly complete
+- ✅ Period management and visualization features are now implemented

 ## Backend-Frontend Integration Plan